raganwald/braythwayt.com/_posts/2022-03-09-prepare-three-envelopes.md

 When she gets to her new office, Scott is clearing out his desk.
 “I’ll only be a minute.
 By the way, I left you something” he says.

 After he leaves, Jenn discovers three envelopes in the top drawer of the desk.
 The first envelope is labeled “Open when in trouble.”
 The second is labeled “Open when in even more trouble.”
-The third envelopoe is labeled "Open when all hope is lost."
+The third envelope is labeled "Open when all hope is lost."

 ![Three Envelopes](/assets/images/three-envelopes.jpg)